primesoft-group/oneoffixx-docs/_pages/install/en/client.md

 __Starting Microsoft Office is significantly delayed since the OneOffixx add-in was installed {% include anchor.html name="troubleshooting-ngen" %}__

-Slowly starting Office can be caused by an incompletely execution of the “Native Image Generator (ngen)” process.
+Slowly starting Office can be caused by an incompletely execution of the "Native Image Generator (ngen)" process.
 This process is triggered automatically after the installation and is part of the .NET framework.

-Executing “Native Image Generator” (ngen):
+Executing "Native Image Generator" (ngen):

 The process ngen.exe is located in the following path: c:\windows\microsoft.net\framework\v4.0.30319\ngen.exe

-The current status can be checked with “display”.
+The current status can be checked with "display".
 This should look like:

     C:\Windows\Microsoft.NET\Framework\v4.0.30319\ngen.exe display "C:\Program Files (x86)\OneOffixx\OneOffixx.exe"
     Microsoft (R) CLR Native Image Generator - Version 4.6.1087.0